 On my first night staying in the town of Conegliano, located in the heart of the Prosecco production region in northern Italy, I had dinner with Federico Dal Bianco, Marketing Manager and third generation family member of Masottina.
 It was just the two of us for dinner, and I knew we’d be talking about his wines the next day with the rest of the group who would be joining us later.
 So that night we talked about food (my second favorite subject!).

 During dinner I asked Federico what some of his favorite local signature dishes are – among them he listed mushrooms, meat (cow to be specific), polenta from the local grown corn that you see practically everywhere in the region (when you don’t see vineyards that is), and tiramisu, to name a few – he returned the question back to me.
 “What is the regional cuisine like where you live?”

-This dish was made in Oregon, using local salmon.
+This smoked salmon dish was made in Oregon, using local salmon.
 Does that count??

 Frankly, I was initially stumped.
 Portland, Oregon?
 While we do have some local specialties, like salmon, wild mushrooms, hazelnuts, berries, pears, among others, not to mention culinary trends like food carts.
 I’m hard pressed to define the region as having a specific staple dish that makes it uniquely ours.
 Do maple bacon donuts count?
 While we do have local ingredients that grow well, we are also a melting pot of styles and signature dishes.
 I couldn’t think of something distinctly Portland, at least not in the traditional sense found elsewhere in the world.